Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 If you want to consolidate your tool stack:

-→ ClickUp or Hive come closest to replacing multiple tools (chat, docs, time tracking) in a single subscription.
-ClickUp especially — it's almost aggressive about how much it tries to replace.
+→ ClickUp or Hive get closest to replacing multiple tools (chat, docs, time tracking) in a single subscription.
+ClickUp especially — it's almost aggressive about what it tries to replace.

-If visual clarity and workflow presentation to clients matter most:
+If visual clarity and client presentations matter most:

 → Monday.com produces the most polished, client-friendly dashboards and board views on this list.